Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

   <red_brick_brickv_settings_server_monitoring>`.
 * openHAB: Enables the `openHAB <http://www.openhab.org/>`__ runtime, see :ref:`openHAB in the settings tab <red_brick_brickv_settings_openhab>`.
+* Mobile Internet: If mobile internet feature is enabled, you can configure the RED Brick to connect to the internet using a GSM modem, see :ref:`mobile internet in the settings tab
+  <red_brick_brickv_settings_mobile_internet>`.

 If you change the services and save the changes, the RED Brick will reboot and the new configuration will be available after the reboot.